-- 1. Spa or hot tub water temperatures should never exceed 104° F. A temperature of 100° F. is considered safe for a healthy adult.
-Special caution is suggested for young children.
-Prolonged immersion in hot water can induce hyperthermia. - 2.
+- 1. Spa or hot tub water temperatures should never exceed 104° F (40° C).
+A temperature of 100° F (38° C) is considered safe for a healthy adult.
+Special caution is suggested for young children. - 2.
 Drinking of alcoholic beverages before or during spa or hot tub use can cause drowsiness which could lead to unconsciousness and subsequently result in drowning. - 3.
 Pregnant women beware!
-Soaking in water above 100° F. can cause fetal damage during the first three months of pregnancy (resulting in the birth of a brain-damaged or deformed child).
-Pregnant women should stick to the 100° F. maximum rule. - 4.
+Soaking in water above 102° F (39° C) can cause fetal damage during the first three months of pregnancy (resulting in the birth of a brain-damaged or deformed child).
+Pregnant women should stick to the 100° F (38° C) maximum rule. - 4.
 Before entering the spa or hot tub, the user should check the water temperature with an accurate thermometer.
-Spa or hot tub thermostats may err in regulating water temperatures by as much as 4° F. - 5.
+Spa or hot tub thermostats may err in regulating water temperatures by as much as 4° F (2.2° C). - 5.
 Persons with a medical history of heart disease, circulatory problems, diabetes or blood pressure problems should obtain their physician's advice before using spas or hot tubs. - 6.
 Persons taking medication which induce drowsiness, such as tranquilizers, antihistamines or anticoagulants should not use spas or hot tubs.